 Brogan is more specific.
 She discusses spiritual emergence/y, and what it means to be “woke.”
 She vouches for these tools: psychedelics for mysticism, tantric and kundalini meditations, Holotropic Breathwork and ecstatic dance.
 She has immersed in them, and seen them lighten the loads of the super-stressed, the depressed, and those so disabled with their psychic burdens they long for death.

-The litany of what alternative mental health practitioners and their patients are up against is starting to get long.
+The list of what alternative mental health practitioners and their patients are up against is starting to get long if you add the ailing planet as a cause of our malaise.
+Drugs accomplish little but sedation and stalling for time.
 But remember.
-People are buying these books, hungry for the knowledge.
+People are buying books like Brogan’s and Amen’s, hungry for knowledge.
 People are trying out what the pages strive to detail and share fully.
 People are logging results.

 It starts with a wish, turned on the lathe of will, sharpened by support—even if it’s Future You egging on the Present You—and ultimately a leap into the unknown.
 What have you to lose but your chains to the diagnosis, your isolation and recriminations, capsules with contrived names and stigma in outcast-land?
 Yes you, who care about the world, I know you do: who wants to own their self again and finally see an end to mental illness?